5 Software Overview

 The “Move Robot” tab brings you into the Move page.

 This shows a visualization of the RO1.
-The switch on the bottom allows you to switch between visualizing (and controlling) the real robot or a simulated robot.
+The switch on the top allows you to switch between visualizing (and controlling) the real robot or a simulated robot.

 Move page

-At the bottom of this screen are several useful tabs:
+At the right of this screen are several useful tabs:

 Icon Tab Name Description